New York City Attorneys: Real Estate Closings on Inherited Property

 We handle hundreds of real estate closings every year and know how to protect the rights of beneficiaries in a real estate closing.
-For a free initial consultation, contact our New York City law office in Queens, Manhattan or Brooklyn by calling 718-238-6500 or 212-737-2700, or contact us via e-mail to schedule an appointment with a qualified real estate closing attorney.
+For a complimentary consultation, contact our New York City law office in Queens, Manhattan or Brooklyn by calling 718-238-6500 or 212-737-2700, or contact us via e-mail to schedule an appointment with a qualified real estate closing attorney.

 The Real Estate Closing on an Inherited Property

 We have helped many families deal with a real estate closing after the death of a loved one.
 Our attorneys and professional staff understand that this is a difficult time for you and your family.
 That is why we take a close look at potential tax and closing headaches, which may create problems down the road.